qbaghi/airing/README.rst

 *ptemceeg* is used very similarly as *ptemcee*.
 The only difference is that there are extra arguments to set when instantiating the sampler.
 These extra arguments are the following:

-* the Gibbs sampler
+* the secondary sampler
 * the dimension of the second parameter block
-* the extra arguments and keyword arguments of the Gibbs sampler
+* the extra arguments and keyword arguments of the secondary sampler

 License
 -------